 On December 9, the Mailman School community will come together to reflect on historic efforts to combat the global epidemic.
 Speakers include Dr. Lee Goldman, chief executive and dean of the Faculties of Health Sciences and Medicine, Columbia University Medical Center; Kenneth Cole, designer and chair of the board of amfAR; and Dean Linda P. Fried.

-A panel discussion will feature Dr. El-Sadr; Peter Staley, founder, ACT UP and the Treatment Action Group; and Ms. Cecilia Megginson, HIV peer advocate.
+A panel discussion will feature Dr. El-Sadr and Peter Staley, founder, ACT UP and the Treatment Action Group.

 The Office of Student Affairs and the Society for African Health Initiatives hosted a student-led panel discussion on December 1 in commemoration of World AIDS Day that featured peers’ research experiences in the field of HIV/AIDS.
 Speakers were: Ms. Sarice Greenstein, MPH ’16 (Population & Family Health); Mr. Jay Liu, MPH ’16 (Epidemiology); Ms. Hallie Tuchman, MPH ’16 (Heath Policy & Management); Mr. Matthew Silverstein, MPH ’17 (Heath Policy & Management); Mr. Stephen Wynn, MPH ’16 (Heath Policy & Management); Ms. Sarina Dane, MPH ’17 (Sociomedical Sciences).
 Ms. Helen Lemma in Health Policy & Management and Mr. Christophe Toukam-Tchakoute in Epidemiology moderated.